-Kim Hodge, Executive Director and Vice Chair
+Kim Hodge, Executive Director

-A professional with nearly thirty years experience in organizing communities, unions, political campaigns and various projects, Kim has a successful history of organizing and managing complex projects from conception to completion.
+A professional with over thirty years experience in organizing communities, unions, political campaigns and various projects, Kim has a successful history of organizing and managing complex projects from conception to completion.
 In January 2008 she founded the Lathrup Village TimeBank – which has now grown to over 100 members – and continues to serve as its Co-Coordinator.

-She recently worked as the Senior State Coordinator with AARP’s Divided We Fail campaign and as the Field Director for both America Votes and America Coming Together.
+She worked as the Senior State Coordinator with AARP’s Divided We Fail campaign in 2008 and as the Field Director for both America Votes and America Coming Together.
 Kim was the National Campaign Coordinator for PHI’s Health Care for Health Care Workers initiative and the project manager for the Detroit Water and Sewerage Department’s 3000 person Cultural Change project.
 She is a certified Personal and Professional Coach and founder of the International Coach Federation’s Michigan Chapter.

 We are now accepting applications for our Executive Board, Advisory Board and Fundraising Committee.

 Please complete this form to apply.
-If you would like to discuss a potential seat on our Boards or Committees, contact Kim Hodge at email@example.com or 248-424-7455.
+If you would like to discuss a potential seat on our Boards or Committees, contact Kim Hodge at email@example.com or 248-797-2728.